IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/00_igGrid_GroupBy_Overview.md

 Grouping in the `igGrid` works the same as the analogous functionality in Microsoft® Office Outlook® – you drag a column that you want to group by and drop it into a special grouping area above the grid.
 This re-arranges the grid with as many groups as distinct value are there in the selected column.
 In addition, inside the groups, the records are sorted.
 If you drop additional columns, then, within the already existing groups, further gropings are applied.

 You can define your own custom grouping method.
-For details about custom grouping, refer to the Grid Group By Overview topic.
+For details about custom grouping, refer to the Grid GroupBy Overview topic.

-Grouping is implemented and managed by the Group By widget.
+Grouping is implemented and managed by the GroupBy widget.

 ## <a id="groupBy-persistence"></a> GroupBy Persistence